Before we begin, I should note that the single BEST way to make your side hustle feel official is to get paid.

 4. Get a Business Credit Card

 And while I’ve got a wallet-full of cards, I think it makes the most sense to start with just one.
-For instance, the SimplyCash® Plus Business Credit Card from American Express could be a good place to start.
-There’s no annual fee and they’re currently offering up to $400 cash back as a limited time sign-up offer.
+For instance, the Chase Ink Business Cash card is a great place to start.

 It’s free money for stuff you would have bought anyway!
 When I was really going to town on Google AdWords, I can tell you the rewards added up quick.